Skip to Content Top

 Personal Injury Lawsuits: What You Don’t Know Will Hurt You

 Knoxville is situated in one of the most beautiful areas of our great country.
 But despite its scenic splendor, the Knoxville region sees its share of accidents and injuries due to its location as a transportation hub.
-If you’ve been injured in an accident, you’d be well-advised to seek the advice of a competent local attorney to help you determine your right to financial compensation for your injuries.
+If you’ve been injured in an accident, you’d be well-advised to seek the advice of a competent local injury attorney to help you determine your right to financial compensation for your injuries.

 Modified Comparative Fault